Digital Media & Communication Technology

 Multimedia, Animation & Film 20 - Intermediate (5 Credits)

 This course is for students interested in Animation, Photography, Graphic Design, and Film.
 Students learn to using software like Adobe Photoshop, Illustrator, Premiere & After Effects to explore the art of media communication and film -making.
 Explore concepts such as visual composition, mise en scene, sound, lighting, camera shots, angles and script-writing while delving into the exploration of movie genres.
 Experience elements of pre-production/production and post-production and the roles of filmmakers before utilising skills and knowledge to create your own digital media in a semester project.
 Students will participate in a “One Minute Film Festival”, where they choose a theme and genre to guide the film making process.
 Students will work in small groups with their classmates to create a pitch, screenplay, storyboard, and an edited final product to share with the class

 Multimedia, Animation & Film 30 - Advanced (5 Credits)

-This course builds upon the skills and techniques acquired in the introductory level.
-The emphasis of Film and Media Art explores the developing social, cultural, historical and technical forces impacted and reflected by film.
-Students are challenged to master the critical, analytical and technical aspects of filmmaking.
-The digital media aspect of the course develops skills in photography, video production, film editing, audio production and animation that will then be integrated into a personalized project where they will produce an original script and storyboard for a short film, and produce it for DVD.
+This course builds upon the skills and techniques acquired in the intermediate level.
+The emphasis of digital tools in communication is paired with social, cultural, historical and technical forces reflected by film.
+Students are challenged to master the critical, analytical and technical aspects of film-making.
+The digital media aspect of the course develops skills in photography, video production, film editing, audio production and animation that will then be integrated into a personalised project where they will produce an original script and storyboard for a short film.

 Students use skills from previous levels to work on self-selected projects in industrial, architectural, or engineering design.
 In addition, they will identify a competition of interest in the design field they would like to enter.
 Students then propose, create, model and present their work using approved industry standard methodologies.
 Advanced Level Design Studies deals with residential design, industrial design and scale model prototyping.